monsoonmaelstrom/book2/book2.md

 “I was there for so long.
 No magic.
 No anything.
 Barely even me.
 I had to know if I still could,” I whisper.

-“It was only five days,” he says softly, his hand resting on my hip.
+“It was only five days,” he says softly, his hand resting on my hip beneath the water.

 “No. It was forever.
 I don’t want to talk about it anymore.
-I just had to know if I could,” I say fighting away the panic of the memory.
+I just had to know if I could,” I say fighting away the panic of the memory of being locked in that place.

 “Okay.
 We won’t talk about it.
 Breathe,” he tells me, entwining a hand with mine and bringing his lips down to kiss the top of my shoulder.